This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 Weight of Bench

-Generally, the better adjustable weight benches will be on the heavier side.
+Generally, the best adjustable weight benches will be on the heavier side.
 If you’re looking for a number, I’d say most “good” adjustable benches weight at least 70 lbs, though it can vary based on design...

 ...For example, the Ironmaster Super Bench Pro is only 68 lbs with the removable seat installed.
 But it has a unique and minimal design that eliminates the need for certain parts of the frame that would otherwise increase the total weight.